 Nearby Hampden-Sydney College, Longwood College and the twin campuses of Southside Virginia Community College offer a wide range of technical and vocational education including training courses which can be tailored to meet the needs of industry and businesses.
 The Medical College of Virginia, University of Virginia and Duke University are also within two hours of Chase City.

-The Estes Community Center and the newly completed Garland Building have formed a partnership with Southside Community College to bring college-level training and educational opportunities to Chase City.
+The Estes Community Center and Garland Building have formed a partnership with Southside Community College to bring college-level training and educational opportunities to Chase City.
 College classes offered at the Center include training programs of certified nursing assistants, licensed practical nurses, registered nurses, computer training and other academic classes, which apply to programs of study at Southside Virginia Community College.

-Two advanced hospitals, Community Memorial Healthcenter in South Hill and Halifax Regional Hospital, are within a few miles of Chase City, and the Medical College of Virginia and Duke University are just over an hour away.
+Two advanced hospitals, VCU Community Memorial Healthcenter in South Hill and Halifax Regional Hospital, are within a few miles of Chase City, and the Medical College of Virginia and Duke University are just over an hour away.

 The Robert E. Lee Community Center is a great place to hold events with an auditorium that has seating for 500+.
 Please call the town office for reservations and pricing. (picture on right)

 The Estes Community Center is the culmination of the efforts of the citizens of Chase City and surrounding area to match a gift challenge made by C. Edwin Estes in honor of his father, W. W. Estes.

 Chase City Community Services Board, the governing body of the Center, has formed a partnership with Southside Virginia Community College to bring college-level training and educational opportunities to Chase City.
 College classes are offered at the Center including training programs for nursing assistants, computer training, and academic classes, which apply to programs of study at SVCC.